aninac/aninac.gethub.io/README.md

 ## Capstone Projects
 <b>Predicting Home Foreclosures</b>
 <p>Predicted which mortgages would likely foreclose using a large Sallie Mae dataset.
 The random forest classifier in Python 3 scikit learn  was used to assign each mortgage into one of two classes, non-foreclosure and foreclosure.
-Undersampling was applied since a class imblance of non defaults existed in the dataset.</p>
+Undersampling was applied since a class imblance of non defaults existed in the dataset. <a href="url">Jupyter Notebook</a><a href="url">Presentation</a></p>
-<a href="url">Jupyter Notebook</a>
-<a href="url">Presentation</a>

 <b>Yelp Restaurant Recommendations</b>
 <p>Created recommendation engine using the Surprise library on Yelp dataset.
 PostgreSQL used along with Python 3 to prepocess original data.
 A matrix factorization singular value decomposition algorithm was used to make restaurant recommendations on test set.</p>